shiyafei/Sketch-Plugin-i18n/README.md

 ![Success](./assets/success.png)

 ## Extension function
 You may share a language file for multiple files.
 At this time, you can add a config.json (fixed name) file in the file directory.
-Its format is
+Its format is like
 ```
 {
   "发现": {